You Can’t Mature Enterprise Architecture Until You Decide What “Better” Means

-Ask ten enterprise architects what maturity looks like and you’ll get at least ten different answers.
-Some want to fix the basics: brittle platforms, slow delivery, a business that doesn’t trust them.
+Ask 10 enterprise architects what maturity looks like, and you’ll get at least 10 different answers.
+Some want to fix the basics, such as brittle platforms, slow delivery, or a business that doesn’t trust them.
 Some want to prove value in terms the CFO understands.
-Some are asking a more existential question: what kind of architects do we actually need to be right now?
+Some are asking a more existential question: What kind of architect do we actually need to be right now?

 Of course, none of them are wrong.

 The standard response is to reach for a framework.
 But frameworks assume maturity is linear and that you move through levels, accumulate capability, and eventually arrive somewhere.
-That assumption doesn’t hold when a CIO under delivery pressure wants completely different things from EA than a CFO scrutinizing spend, or a CEO pushing for growth.
-The goal posts keep moving because the starting question keeps changing.
+That assumption doesn’t hold when a CIO under delivery pressure wants completely different things from an enterprise architect than a CFO scrutinizing spend or a CEO pushing for growth.
+The goalposts keep moving because the starting question keeps changing.

-Forrester’s Architecture Value Tool starts somewhere different.
-Not “how mature are you?” but “what are you trying to optimize for right now?”
-The tool works through three lenses and the interesting thing is they all draw from the same underlying architecture actions.
-So you’re building just one roadmap that you can explain in three different ways.
+Forrester’s Architecture Value Tool starts somewhere different — not “How mature are you?” but “What are you trying to optimize for right now?”
+The tool works through three lenses that all draw from the same underlying architecture actions.
+This enables you to build just one roadmap that you can explain in three different ways.

-Lens 1: High-Performance IT — When Credibility Comes First
+Lens 1: HPIT — When Credibility Comes First

-This lens is essential when EA’s credibility is fragile.
-EA cannot claim strategic influence it hasn’t earned.
+This lens is essential when enterprise architecture’s credibility is fragile.
+Enterprise architecture (EA) can’t claim strategic influence that it hasn’t earned.
 Operational value comes first.

-Under the High-Performance IT lens, maturity is about strengthening alignment, trust, and adaptivity principles serving HPIT styles.
-EA leaders filter their architecture practices to those that directly reinforce the IT styles (enabling, amplifying, cocreating, or transforming) that business needs most, then sequence them into a realistic roadmap based on effort and timing.
+Under the high-performance IT (HPIT) lens, maturity is about strengthening alignment, trust, and adaptivity principles that serve HPIT styles.
+EA leaders filter their architecture practices to those that directly reinforce HPIT styles (enabling, amplifying, cocreating, or transforming) that businesses need most, then sequence them into a realistic roadmap based on effort and timing.

 Lens 2: Business Outcomes — When Value Must Be Explicit

-For EA teams struggling to be heard by business or finance leaders, this lens reframes maturity as economic relevance, not architectural completeness.
+For EA teams struggling to be heard by the business or finance leaders, this lens reframes maturity as economic relevance — not architectural completeness.

-Under this lens, maturity is measured by how clearly EA contributes to results stakeholders recognize: cost reduction, risk management, CX/EX/DX improvement, and business growth or mission reinforcement.
-Architecture activities directly map to outcomes defined in Forrester’s outcome-driven enterprise architecture model.
-The roadmap becomes a value narrative — current-state work shows what EA already contributes; future-state investments show how that contribution grows.
+Under this lens, maturity is measured by how clearly EA contributes to results that stakeholders recognize: cost reduction, risk management, experience improvement (this could be either the customer, employee, or digital experience), and business growth or mission reinforcement.
+Architecture activities directly map to outcomes defined in Forrester’s Outcome-Driven Architecture Model.
+The roadmap becomes a value narrative: Current-state work shows what EA already contributes; future-state investments show how that contribution grows.

 Lens 3: EA Archetypes — How The Practice Must Evolve